 Volume Products For Fine Hair.

-Finally, here's a quick review of each of the volume products I use in this routine and why.
+Finally, here's a quick review of each of what I think are the best products for volume in hair and why:

 1. Pureology Instant Levitation Mist.